jake-crane/backbone-console/README.md

 This is a backbone POC project to replace the configuration console.

-run "npm install" to download dependencies. run "npm run build" to run webpack. run "npm start" to start the http server.
+run "npm install" to download dependencies.

+run "npm start" to build and start the http server.

+CI results can be found [here](https://travis-ci.org/jake-crane/backbone-console).

 Things this does better than the old console:
 * Users can search for a configuration.